RedstoneDave/My-Language/README.md

   - `-in` indecates a human executor, and `-wa` indecates non-human executor.
 - `vebas`
   - `-as` is similar to “-ee” in English
-  - It gives the absolutive (ie. the object of a transive verb and the subject of an intransive verb)
+  - It gives the patient
 - `vebo`
   - `-o` enables a `burab` to modify a noun
   - e.g. `kasepo fesa` means “running person” where `kasep` means “to run”.